Legal advice for constructive dismissal at work

 - Bullying, harassment or violence against you by work colleagues

 - Making you work in dangerous conditions

 The employer’s breach of contract may be one serious incident or a series of less important incidents that are serious when taken together.

 This is a complicated area of law as it’s often hard to prove that your employer’s behaviour was so bad that it made you leave your job.
-We recommend that you speak to one of our constructive dismissal solicitors if you think you might have a claim.
+This is why we recommend that you speak to one of our constructive dismissal solicitors in Derby, Leicester and Nottingham if you think you might have a claim.

 Contact us with a no obligation enquiry today and we will be able to discuss your employment issues in more detail.
 We also offer a fixed fee 45 minute appointment which is charged at £200 + VAT.

 During this appointment, you will be able to meet with one of our experienced employment law solicitors and they will explain what your legal rights and options are.